2016 Baylor Bears football team

 The 2016 Baylor Bears football team represented Baylor University in the 2016 NCAA Division I FBS football season.
 The Bears were coached by first-year head coach Jim Grobe in their 118th football season.
 This was the team's third season in McLane Stadium in Waco, Texas.
 The Bears were members of the Big 12 Conference.
 They finished the season 7–6, 3–6 in Big 12 play to finish in a three-way tie for sixth place.
 They were invited to Cactus Bowl where they defeated Boise State.

+The Baylor Bears football team drew an average home attendance of 45,838, slightly down from 46,160 in 2015, but still more than capacity.

 Recruiting

 National Signing Day was on February 3, 2016.